codeandwork/courses/courses/prep/flaskTutorial1.md

 ## Create a form II

-* Create an html form called new.html
+* Create an html form in an html file called new.html

 ```html
 <form action="/new" method = "post">